christianlupus-nextcloud/nextcloud-docker-debug/README.md

 ## TL;DR

-Just build the image with `docker-compose build --pull` and start the stack by `docker-compose up -d`.
+Just build the image with `docker-compose build --pull`.
+Update the uid in the `docker-compose.yml` file to match your own uid and start the stack by `docker-compose up -d`.
 The debug instance will listen on `localhost:8000` with user `admin` and passwort `admin_pwd`.

 ## Content